 You’ll want to make sure the wheel size you select is appropriate for the height of your trucks (to avoid wheelbite – aka, the wheels rubbing on the board during turns).

+Most likely, you’ll want to use “high” trucks.
+You can also add riser pads under your trucks to raise their height.
 Plus, commuting skateboards usually have looser trucks than usual for better turning/carving.

 When assembling your skateboard for commuting, you’ll probably look for wheels around 52mm to 58mm.